johnkim6823/EdgeCloudSim/README.md

 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | FUZZY_BASED            | - Uses fuzzy logic to make decisions based on various factors.<br>- Inputs: manual delay, nearest edge utilization, best remote edge utilization.<br>- If offload decision > 50, offload to the best remote edge host.<br>- Considers task size, bandwidth, delay sensitivity, and edge utilization for final decision.<br>&nbsp;&nbsp;&nbsp;- Offload to mobile if decision > 60<br>&nbsp;&nbsp;&nbsp;- Offload to cloud if decision between 50 and 60<br>&nbsp;&nbsp;&nbsp;- Otherwise, use the best edge server. |
 | FUZZY_COMPETITOR       | - Competitor-based fuzzy decision making.<br>- Inputs: bandwidth, CPU speed, video execution, and data size.<br>- If offload decision > 60, offload to mobile.<br>&nbsp;&nbsp;&nbsp;- If decision between 50 and 60, offload to cloud.<br>&nbsp;&nbsp;&nbsp;- Otherwise, use the edge server. |

+How to Use evalute.py
+1. Change extract_and_categorize_tar(file_path, output_dir)'s Scenario Name
+Update the following line inside the extract_and_categorize_tar() function:

+python
+policy_name = next(('_'.join(parts[i + 1:j]) for i, part in enumerate(parts) if part == 'TIER' for j in range(i + 1, len(parts)) if 'DEVICES' in parts[j]), None)
+Modify the condition:

+python
+if part == '[]'
+This change ensures that scenarios are correctly named according to the desired format.

+2. Modify create_and_save_plot(mean_df, x_col, y_col)'s Policy Legend
+To ensure consistency and clarity in the plot legends, define a fixed order for policies in the legend.
+Split the legend into two rows for better readability:

+python
+first_row_policies = []
+second_row_policies = []
+By doing this, the plot's legend will be more organized, enhancing the overall presentation.

+These adjustments aim to enhance the functionality of the evalute.py script and improve the clarity of visual outputs.